govau/content-guide/_accessibility-inclusivity/pdfs.md

 Always tell your users that they are downloading a PDF.
 Include the file size and a summary of what the PDF is about.
 Provide a contact (an email address) so users can request the information in a different format.

 {% include guide_example.liquid
-  title = "Referencing a PDF"
+  title = "referencing a PDF"
   content= "
 [Sustainable farming guide 472KB PDF]()